maxwalts/mwalts-portfolio/pages/posts/storepeeker.md

 I launched on Twitter and got 100+ likes and 60 signups.
 I got a lot of great feedback and feature requests.

+As I continued to refine the web scraper, the data became very accurate.
+It was fascinating to monitor popular stores and see when they were seeing the most traffic during the day.
+The challenge was to turn these data into insights that could help the users of Storepeeker increase sales on their stores.

+<Image
+  src="/images/wildone-24hr.png"
+  alt="Graph showing sales over time for a store" width={1000}
+  height={600}
+  className="next-image"
+/>

 Then, tragedy struck.
 After hitting an undocumented Shopify endpoint at over 2,000 requests/minute for a few weeks, Shopify changed the endpoint to make it impossible for me to collect sales numbers.

-Not only did this break my app, it broke several other 'shopify spy' apps like dropship.io with millions of monthly users.
-I can't be sure that my app was the cause of the change, but it is possible.
+Not only did this break my app, it broke several other 'shopify spy' apps like dropship.io and simplytrends which had millions of monthly users.
+I can't be sure that the high volume of my requests triggered the change, but it is possible.

+<Image
+  src="/images/chat-1.png"
+  alt="Screenshot of a chat showing that sales tacking is no longer working" width={1532}
+  height={1060}
+  className="next-image"
+/>

 Since sales tracking was the flagship feature of the app, I decided to shut it down.
 At some point, I might rebuild it with a different approach to estimate sales numbers based on other factors.

 I learned about the dangers of building on undocumented APIs.
 I also learned how to get a product to market quickly and get better feedback from real users.

 I shut down the servers so you won't be able to sign up but you can still check out the [landing page.](https://storepeeker.com)

+## Update (10/29/2023)
+I have since found a way to get revenue data again, so I might pick up this project again in the future.